 Brown rice is the same as white rice, except the bran layer is retained, giving the rice its brown color, nutty flavor, and improved nutritional profile.
 Brown rice is higher in fiber and B vitamins than white rice.
 Sources of brown rice include:

-- Pleasant Hill Grain: Pleasant Hill Grain sells organic, non-gmo brown rice in bulk for both cooking and grinding to make flour.
-Their rice is all triple-washed and comes in a six-gallon bucket that contains 40 pounds of rice.
+- Lundberg: Lundberg sells organic, non-gmo brown rice in bulk for both cooking and grinding to make flour.
+Their rice is all triple-washed and comes in 1-pound, 2-pound, and 25-pound packages.

 Jasmine rice, which is particularly popular in Thailand, is another kind of long-grain rice.
 This delicious rice has a great nutty flavor and is also known as "fragrant rice" in Thailand.
 It's wonderful with curries.
 Jasmine rice is stickier than other long-grained rice and will clump together at least slightly once it has been cooked.
 A few places to purchase Jasmine rice from include: